Who have provinces have pegged to receive COVID-19 vaccines in the coming weeks?

 Initial immunization efforts have focused on long-term care residents and certain health-care professionals, with plans to expand vaccine offerings by the end of the month.

-While the exact dates and details have not been hammered out, February will see seniors over 75, First Nations, Métis and people 65 and older living in a First Nations community start to receive their vaccines.
+Provincial officials have said February will see seniors over 75, First Nations, Métis and people 65 and older living in a First Nations community start to receive their vaccines.

 Work is underway to identify target populations for future phases of the provincial rollout.